3296Fall2020/projects-01-spring-boot-to-do-list/README.md

 - Java IDE compatible with Spring Boot (e.g. IntelliJ, Eclipse)
 - Postman (for making HTTP Requests for testing)
 - An IDE for developing web pages (e.g. NetBeans, Visual Studio Code)

+## Addendum - Required Resources
+- The Spring Boot To-Do List's frontend component will utilize the React framework
+- AWS (Amazon Web Services) will be used for hosting the application
+  - An Amazon RDS (Relational Database Service) instance will be created via Amazon Aurora
+- Omitting requirement of using MySQL Server, instead utilizing MySQL Workbench through connecting to the Amazon Aurora RDS instance

 ## Releases
 -